A closely related (more digestible?) PDF Presentation is available here

 summarised here by Ron Chrisley:

-One of the main differences is that ASF encourages talk of supervenience of states and properties, whereas VMF requires supervenience of machines that are arbitrarily complex networks of causally interacting (virtual, but real) processes, possibly operating on different time-scales, and not necessarily synchronised with one another -- especially if different substates interact with different parts of the environment that are not synchronised with one another, for example when you are watching waves breaking over rocks while having a conversation with a friend, and walking along an uneven path guided by a handrail, slightly irritated by a stone in your shoe.
+An important difference is that ASF encourages talk of supervenience of states and properties, whereas VMF requires supervenience of machines that may be composed of complex networks of causally interacting (virtual, but real) processes, possibly operating on different time-scales, and not necessarily synchronised with one another -- especially if different substates interact with different parts of the environment that are not synchronised with one another, for example when you are watching waves breaking over rocks while having a conversation with a friend, and walking along an uneven path guided by a handrail, slightly irritated by a stone in your shoe.

-Examples include many different processes running concurrently on modern (single-CPU or multi-CPU) computers performing various tasks concerned with handling interfaces to physical devices, managing file systems, handling user-access, dealing with security, providing tools, entertainments, and games, and processing research data.
+Simpler examples include many different VM processes running concurrently on modern (single-CPU or multi-CPU) computers performing various tasks concerned with handling interfaces to physical devices, managing file systems, controlling user-access, dealing with security, providing tools, entertainments, and games, and processing research data.

 A less obvious example of virtual machine functionalism is the kind of functionalism involved in a large collection of possibly changing socio-economic structures and processes interacting in a complex community.
 Yet another example is illustrated by the complex network of mental virtual machines involved in the many levels and types of information about spatial structures, processes, and relationships (including percepts of moving shadows, reflections, highlights, optical-flow patterns and changing affordances) processed in parallel as you walk through a crowded car-park on a sunny day: generating a whole zoo of interacting qualia.
 (Forget solitary red patches, or experiences thereof.)